“This post may contain affiliate links. Please read my disclosure for more info.

-Here’s what I noticed the first week I started using time block schedule:
+Here’s what I noticed the first week I started using a time block schedule:

-- I had more of a sense of urgency.
-Knowing I had 30 or 60 minutes for something, inspired me to shut out distractions.
-I became more disciplined right away.
+- I adopted a sense of urgency.
+Knowing I had 30 or 60 minutes for a task encouraged me to shut out distractions.
+I became more disciplined immediately.

 - I started seeing progress on multiple things.
-Instead of locking in on one thing at the expense of others, using time blocks forced me to keep multiple tasks moving.
+Instead of locking in on one thing at the expense of others, using time blocks enabled me to keep multiple tasks moving.

 - Just the act of assigning ‘must do’ to an item is a great way to fight procrastination.

-Using a time block schedule is really just a matter of doing three things.
+Using a time block schedule is just a matter of doing three things:

 - Brain dumping your to-do list onto paper.

-- Inserting each item into a 30 minute (or more) slot on your schedule.
+- Insert each item into a 30 minute (or more) slot on your schedule.